 Unless we can show that you have acted fraudulently or without reasonable care, your liability for misuse of your Corporate Card will be limited as follows:

-If you have acted with reasonable care (as defined in this section) and have not acted fraudulently, you will not be liable for losses caused by someone else which take place on your online banking service.
+If you have acted with reasonable care (as defined in this section) and have not acted fraudulently, you will not be liable for losses caused by someone else which take place on your online account service.

 In this section, ‘you’ includes your authorised users.